nohn/perfboard/README.md

 installing the sensors
 ----------------------

-as long as you point your document root to the sensor/ subdirectory, it should be safe to simple deploy the whole project directory to your webserve.
+as long as you point your document root to the sensor/ subdirectory, it should be safe to simple deploy the whole project directory to your webserver.
 If you like to limit what you deploy, the required files (continuing with 4a2901f3-716c-4522-a03e-959a4acbd04a as your UUID) are:

     keys/
     keys/4a2901f3-716c-4522-a03e-959a4acbd04a.pub